Jbachtiger/ci-pp3-hangman/README.md

 - The colour scheme has been carefully chosen to ensure accessibility for all
 - The colours compliment each other to ensure text is easily readable in the python terminal
 - The colours used provide a fun, colourful and engaging interface
-- The main colours used in the game are magenta, cyan, green and red.
+- The main colours used in the game are magenta, cyan, blue, green and red

 ### Flowchart
 ![Hangman Flowchart](docs/flowcharts/hangman-flowchart.png)